 Selecting a name for your precious bundle of joy can be tricky, but sometimes the hardest decision of all is who to choose as godparents (if you decide to have them).
 Whether you are after a spiritual guide or simply a role model for your child, there are a number of important things to consider before you decide.

 What it means to be a godparent

-However, these days many parents are removing the religious element and choosing godparents simply because they want their child to have good adult role models in their life, or a nice way to include friends or family in an important ceremony.
-It’s a popular modern notion, and in fact many people who aren’t religious at all and don’t baptise their babies still decide to assign godparents.
+However, these days many parents are removing the religious element and choosing godparents simply because they want their child to have good adult role models in their life, or as part of a non-religious baby naming ceremony.
+It’s a popular modern notion and in fact, many people who aren’t religious at all and don’t baptise their babies still decide to assign godparents.

 They are NOT guardians

 There is a very common misconception that the role of a godparent is to look after the child in the event something happens to their parents.
 However, unless your will states that the godparents will also be the guardians of your child if you die or are incapable of caring for them, they will not legally be allowed to care for them.

 By choosing godparents (whether there’s a baptism or not), the only roles they will play in your child’s life are either religious and/or being a positive influence or presence.

 For those who are religious, baptisms are usually expected to take place and godparents need to be assigned.
 If you want your child to go to a religion based school they will usually ask for proof of baptism – as is often the case with Catholic schools.
 Which is why many who don’t practice a particular faith but want to send their children to a religious school – often for affordability, moral teaching, academic results, proximity or cultural reasons – will need to get them christened and select godparents.

 Some children have one set of godparents while others have only one godmother or a godfather – the number is up to you.
 A more recent trend is to have multiple combinations of godparents as more parents are finding it too hard to choose only one set, or they might wish their child to have godparents from their home country in addition to where they live.